PTEN (gene)

-Phosphatase and tensin homolog (PTEN) is a phosphatase in humans and is encoded by the PTEN gene.
-Mutations of this gene are a step in the development of many cancers, specifically glioblastoma, lung cancer, breast cancer, and prostate cancer.
+PTEN (phosphatase and tensin homolog) is a gene found in humans which encodes for the protein PTEN, also known as phosphatidylinositol-3,4,5-trisphosphate 3-phosphatase.
+PTEN acts as a tumor suppressor gene through the action of its phosphatase protein product.
+Mutations of this gene are linked to many cancers, specifically glioblastoma, lung cancer, breast cancer, and prostate cancer.
 Genes corresponding to PTEN (orthologs) have been identified in most mammals for which complete genome data are available.

-PTEN acts as a tumor suppressor gene through the action of its phosphatase protein product.
-This phosphatase is involved in the regulation of the cell cycle, preventing cells from growing and dividing too rapidly.
-It is a target of many anticancer drugs.

-The protein encoded by this gene is a phosphatidylinositol-3,4,5-trisphosphate 3-phosphatase.
-It contains a tensin-like domain as well as a catalytic domain similar to that of the dual specificity protein tyrosine phosphatases.
-Unlike most of the protein tyrosine phosphatases, this protein preferentially dephosphorylates phosphoinositide substrates.
-It negatively regulates intracellular levels of phosphatidylinositol-3,4,5-trisphosphate in cells and functions as a tumor suppressor by negatively regulating the Akt/PKB signaling pathway.
+The PTEN protein contains both a tensin-like domain and a catalytic domain similar to that of the dual specificity phosphatases.
+Unlike most protein tyrosine phosphatases, the PTEN protein preferentially dephosphorylates phosphoinositide substrates.
+Specifically, it catalyzes the conversion of phosphatidylinositol-3,4,5-trisphosphate (PIP3) to phosphatidylinositol 4,5-bisphosphate (PIP2).
+Decreased PIP3 levels, in turn, lead to decreased activation of the Akt/PKB signaling pathway, an important pathway in cell growth, survival, and proliferation.

 Function

-PTEN protein acts as a phosphatase to dephosphorylate phosphatidylinositol (3,4,5)-trisphosphate (PtdIns (3,4,5)P3 or PIP3).
-PTEN specifically catalyses the dephosphorylation of the 3` phosphate of the inositol ring in PIP3, resulting in the biphosphate product PIP2 (PtdIns(4,5)P2).
-This dephosphorylation is important because it results in inhibition of the Akt signaling pathway, which plays an important role in regulating cellular behaviors such as cell growth, survival, and migration.
+PTEN protein is primarily a lipid phosphatase, which dephosphorylates phosphatidylinositol (3,4,5)-trisphosphate (PtdIns (3,4,5)P3 or PIP3) into the biphosphate product phosphatidylinositol 4,5-bisphosphate (PtdIns(4,5)P2 or PIP2).
+PTEN specifically catalyses the dephosphorylation of the 3` phosphate of the inositol ring in PIP3.
+This dephosphorylation results in inhibition of the Akt signaling pathway, which plays an important role in regulating cellular behaviors such as cell growth, survival, and migration.